 So back to my “waiver” argument.
 The casino, in your case, knew that you didn’t have the money in your account when they gave you the $120,000 line of credit.
 They were also well aware you’ve never had that kind of money in your account, which makes it very likely you would not have that amount in your account when they deposited the markers with you bank.
 So my argument is that they have waived, or given up the right to complain that they were defrauded because you, in essence, told them when they ran a credit check on you, that you didn’t have the money in your account and have never had that kind of money in your account.

 Every casino marker that is prosecuted by the Bad Check Unit is dismissed when an amount is negotiated and paid or when the patron pays off the entire amount on a payment plan.
 But for those who can’t afford these options, the doctrine of “waiver” may possibly be of assistance in the form of a Motion to Dismiss for Abuse of Process or Unclean Hands.
 This means that the casinos have “unclean hands” by waiving the issue of you not having had the money and then later choosing to collect on it through the Bad Check Unit.
 The doctrine of waiver may also be a good defense in front of a jury if your lawyer can convince the judge to instruct the jury that they may consider the doctrine of waiver in your defense.

-If you have a casino marker that is in warrant or even if it hasn’t been presented to the Bad Check Unit, be sure and call me, (a casino marker defense attorney with 17 years of experience) so we can discuss your options.
+If you have a casino marker that is in warranty or even if it hasn’t been presented to the Bad Check Unit, be sure and call me, (a casino marker defense attorney with 17 years of experience) so we can discuss your options.